Home Port

 In recent years they have moved to the view that they should be more forthcoming with free information.

-BBC Weather Centre (Coast and Sea section) has all the key sources and charts in a nutshell.
+BBC Weather Centre (Coast and Sea section) has tides and basic forcasts for inshore, coastal and Atlantic in a nutshell.

 Specific to Ireland

-The official Irish Met web presence, http://www.met.ie has a marine section.
-This is useful for 'out-of-town' sailors as it describes the terms used in forcasts, which are different to those used in the UK.
+The official Irish Met web presence, http://www.met.ie has a marine section: http://www.met.ie/marine/marine_map.asp This has links to forcast categories and an interactive map with links to buoy reports.
+It is also useful for 'out-of-town' sailors as it describes the terms used in forcasts, which are different to those used in the UK.

 Synoptic Charts